Days & Years

 - Anomalistic year: Measured from perihelion to perihelion, but perihelion shifts due to perihelion precession

-The sidereal year is the modelβs anchor point from which other values are derived.
+The sidereal year (in seconds) is the modelβs anchor point from which other values are derived.

 The Difference Between Solar and Sidereal Years

 The solar year is ~1,224.5 seconds shorter than the sidereal year.
-This difference is the source of axial precession.
+This difference is a direct consequence of axial precession.

 | Year Type | Duration | Difference |